How do I become a client at Outreach East?

-- Valid Government-issued ID (Driver’s License, State ID, or Military ID) showing your current home address / a current lease may be required.
+• Valid Government-issued ID (Driver’s License, State ID, showing your current home address / a current lease or t consumers bill may be required.- (Must bring)

-- Info (name and dob) and income of ALL MEMBERS living in the household
+• Info (name and dob) and income of ALL MEMBERS living in the household (or upload using online application)

-- Social Security Cards for each child living in the home.
+• Social Security Cards for each child living in the home to show custody.
+(Must Bring)

 - DHS Papers (Summary of Benefits, Notice of Case Action, Decision Notice, etc.)